madroxdupe42/peacefulscience.org/content/articles/biologos-evolving-position.md

 ## One Step in the Right Direction

 BioLogos's new position is one important step.
-Tough the story is not yet complete, this is a good movement in the right direction.
+Though the story is not yet complete, this is a good movement in the right direction.

 In all these edits and deletions,  a relational component is missing.